jbehave/jbehave-osgi/README.md

 * because we are using Wiring API that is part of OSGI R4.3, this module will be supported only by Indigo (3.7).

-The two basic components uses different approach to be built.
+The JBehave-OSGi components uses different approach to being built.

-Equinox components is built using Eclipse Tycho, that uses _MANIFEST-first_ approach.
+Equinox components are built using Eclipse Tycho, which uses a _MANIFEST-first_ approach.
+This mean that all information needed in the build is taken from the bundle manifest.

-While JBehave OSGi Service is built using Maven Bundle Plugin, that uses _POM-first_ approach.
+While JBehave-OSGi Service ans Web are built using Maven Bundle Plugin, which uses _POM-first_ approach.
+This mean that all information needed in the build is taken from the bundle manifest.
 Its not possible to run both methods in same maven reactor (the same maven running job), so you must to split the build into two phases.

 First build the _POM-first_ projects:

-1) Go to root folder where you have cloned the project
+1) Go to the root folder where you have cloned the project:

 	cd /myprojects/jbehave-osgi

-2) Start the maven profile *service*
+2) Start the maven profile named **services**

 	mvn clean install -P services

-This will install the JBehave OSGi Service in the local maven repository.
+This will install the JBehave-OSGi Service and Web components in the local maven repository.

-Then build the _MANIFEST-first_ projects.
+Then build the _MANIFEST-first_ projects:

 1) Go to root folder where you have cloned the project